Yuchengao213/Performance-tools/README.md

 ## Installation and Running

 You can use the provided `install.py` script to check and install the required Python packages.
+Note: Running using sudo -E father.py you are able to execute the "father.py" script with the permissions and environment of the superuser while preserving your environment variables.
+This can be necessary if your script requires access to system resources or files that regular users don't have permission to access.

 # Performance Testing Tool